Early Bird Summer Header - Images

 Method:

-1. Pour wine, brandy, orange liqueur and sugar/sweetener in a large pitcher.
-Stir until sugar dissolves.
+1. Pour wine, brandy, orange liqueur and sugar/sweetener into a large pitcher.
+Stir until the sugar dissolves.

 2. Add chopped fruits and a cinnamon stick.